microsoft/confidential-container-demos/hello-world/AKS/README.md

 ## Getting Started

-To build the container run `./get_verbose_report.sh` from the `hello-world` root directory.
-This also copies the verbose-report executable for the ACI example.

-Then run `docker build -t <image-name:tag> .` from the same directory as the Dockerfile.
+Run `docker build -t <image-name:tag> .` from the same directory as the Dockerfile.

 ## Deploying to Azure Kubernetes Service